project brief

 Problems

-1. The slot-and-twist joint is weak, and when laid on its side, the weight of the cone will fall on that joint and snap it
+1. The slot-and-twist joint is weak, and when laid on its side the weight of the cone pressures the joint and snaps it

 2. There is not enough room for the electrical components between the two “shelves”

-3. The system of pulling wires through a hole in each shelf does not work with how the components will be soldered.
-If the parts were soldered after being placed inside the speaker, it would make disassembly for repairs or changes very difficult.
+3. The system of pulling wires through holes in each shelf does not work because these components are already soldered to the speaker driver.
+If the components were instead soldered after being placed inside the speaker, it would make disassembly for repairs or changes very difficult.

-The main body did not fit over the speaker because of asymmetry created by the speaker connection bracket.
-The cone was designed to be realistically proportional, and this slim design with protruding screw holes did not work.
+4. The main body did not fit over the speaker because of asymmetry created by the speaker connection bracket.
+The cone was designed to be slim and realistically proportioned with protruding screw holes, but this will not work.

 Solutions